jmhb0/VidDiffBench_eval/README.md

 # VidDiff eval
-This page explains running eval for the Viddiff benchmark, hosted on Huggingface [here]().
-It was proposed in "Video Action Differencing".
+This page explains running eval for the Viddiff benchmark, hosted on Huggingface [here](https://huggingface.co/datasets/viddiff/VidDiffBench).
+It was proposed in "Video Action Differencing" preprint.

-The

-The paper also proposed Viddiff method, which is in `viddiff_method`.
-To run it, look at [this README](viddiff_method/README.md).

 ## Get the dataset
-TODO:
-- Link to HF.
-- Reproduce the key things here, but link out to how to download the videos.
-- That has instructions on how to load these extra files: they are already in this repo.
-- About the video caching, and how it's on by default.
-- Different dataset splits.
-- do explain the form of the 'videos' tuple.
+Follow the instructions on [VidDiffBench dataset](https://huggingface.co/datasets/viddiff/VidDiffBench).

 ## Running eval
-In `eval_diff.py`, after loading the dataset and running predictions, run:
+In `eval_diff.py`, after loading the dataset, run the prediction below:

-TODO: loading n_differences
 ```
 metrics = eval_viddiff.eval_viddiff(
 		dataset,
 		predictions_unmatched=predictions,
-		eval_mode=0,
+		eval_mode=2, # 0  or 2
 		seed=0,
-		n_differences=10,
+		n_differences="data/n_differences.json",
 		results_dir="results")
 ```

-The structure for `predictions_unmatched`:
+The `dataset` is a huggingdace dataset from VidDiffBench, and the `predictions` are a list such that `predictions[i]` is for video pair `dataset[i]`.
+The closed setting is mode 2, and the open setting is mode 0.
+The structure for `predictions` must be:
 ```
 [
 	// list element i is a dict of difference predictions for sample i